larsrh/website/_articles/crdts.md

   credits: "Kevin Hamm, CC-BY-SA 2.0"
 ---

-I'm writing a series of posts on Conflict-Free Replicated Datatypes.
+I'm writing a series of posts on Conflict-Free Replicated Data Types.
 The series is still a work in progress, but I'll post new episodes as I'm finishing them.
 Here's the list of all posts that I've published so far: